serde-rs/serde-rs.github.io/src/codegen.md

 for an especially convoluted type you may need to [implement the traits manually](custom-serialization.md).

-There are two different ways of setting up the plugin depending on whether your crate will be used with stable released versions of Rust or with unstable nightly versions.
-The approach intended for the nightly compiler takes advantage of Rust's experimental support for compiler plugins which can only be enabled on
+There are two different ways of setting up code generation depending on whether your crate will be used with stable released versions of Rust or with unstable nightly versions.
+The approach intended for the nightly compiler takes advantage of Rust's experimental support for "Macros 1.1" plugins which can only be enabled on nightly: `#![feature(rustc_macro)]`.
-nightly: `#![feature(plugin)]`.
 The approach intended for the stable compiler instead uses a code generation library called [Syntex](technical-details.md#syntex) and a [Cargo build script](http://doc.crates.io/build-script.html) to write out the generated code to a file and include it into your crate.

-There is also a third hybrid approach which uses Syntex by default but uses a Cargo [feature](http://doc.crates.io/manifest.html#the-features-section) to switch to the real plugin when running with nightly.
+There is also a third hybrid approach which uses Syntex by default but uses a Cargo [feature](http://doc.crates.io/manifest.html#the-features-section) to switch to Macros 1.1 when running with nightly.

 One downside of the Syntex (stable) approach is that errors and warnings emitted by `rustc` can sometimes point into the nasty generated code and those can be